SherineAwad/Ribofilio/README.md

 	matplotlib

 	sklearn

+        scipy

 ## Tutorial

-Take a look into [this tutorial](https://ribofilio.readthedocs.io/en/latest/protocol.html) for a complete Ribosomal profiling protocol usinf Ribofilio.
+Take a look into [this tutorial](https://ribofilio.readthedocs.io/en/latest/protocol.html) for a complete Ribosomal profiling protocol using Ribofilio.

 ## How to run Ribofilio